What living with rheumatoid arthritis as a youth is like

 Little did James know that the wrist pains, which he regularly experienced for over 10 months, were one of the first symptoms of his illness.
 It took him 12 months and a misdiagnosis to discover that he had rheumatoid arthritis (RA) – an autoimmune disorder that affects the immune system and causes joint disruption.

 “I think the first sign I realised it was rheumatoid arthritis, or it could be, is that the pain began jumping from wrist to wrist,” he added.

-As I sit down with Ryan over a cup of coffee at Paya Lebar, he shares with me what it’s like to live with rheumatoid arthritis and how it affects his everyday life.
+As I sit down with James over a cup of coffee at Paya Lebar, he shares with me what it’s like to live with rheumatoid arthritis and how it affects his everyday life.

 “Kienbock’s disease is the destruction of the small bones in the wrist, particularly the lunate.
 Generally, it comes across because you’re doing lots of physical activity.

 “Back then, I was doing a lot of kayaking, push-ups, and all kinds of activities that can impact your wrist.
 So, that was kind of a provisional diagnosis,” he explains.

 During his National Service (NS) days, when he was a security trooper, James’ symptoms worsened and caused him to have trouble sleeping.
 While he was in camp, he experienced an episode known as a flare, which left him suffering from severe pain.

 Recalling the earlier days of his NS, he shares: “When my shift was mounted, I remember I had this really bad flare.
 I couldn’t sleep because I was in a lot of pain.
 I think I was crying.”

 After making his court officer duty aware of the pain he was experiencing, he was taken to the military hospital, where the doctor prescribed him a series of pain pills.
 These pills, however, did nothing to alleviate the pain he experienced.